developersIndia/.github/moderator-guidelines.md

 ## Responsibilities

-1. As an active community moderator, you need to make sure that the folks inside community follow the rules as enforced inside each channel, this involves no-one violates the Code of Conduct
+1. As an active community moderator, you need to make sure that the folks inside community follow the rules as enforced inside each channel, this involves checking that no-one violates the [Code of Conduct](https://github.com/developersIndia/.github/blob/main/CODE_OF_CONDUCT.md)
 2. Participate in community team meetings, provide feedback on how & what the community can do to improve the experience.
 3. Participate in community software projects in any way